astral-sh/rye/docs/guide/deps.md

 These dependencies are stored in [`project.dependencies`](pyproject.md#projectdependencies).

+!!! tip "Note about pre-releases"

+    By default `add` will not consider pre-releases.
+This means if you add a dependency that has `.dev` or similar in the version number you will not find a match.
+To consider them, add them with `--pre`:

+    ```
+    rye add "Flask==2.0.0rc2" --pre
+    ```

 ## Development Dependencies

 For dependencies that should only be installed during development pass `--dev`